 Gaining an in-depth understanding of the presentation, investigation, diagnosis and management of endocrine-related cancers.

-The course puts assessment at the heart of learning by using clinical scenarios to facilitate problem-solving, critical analysis and evidence-based care.
-The scenarios act as both the focus for learning and assessment thus embedding assessment within the learning process.
+The Endocrinology in Clinical Practice online course places assessments at the heart of the learning process through the employment of real life scenarios to enhance problem-solving, critical analysis and evidence-based practice.
+Since the scenarios act as a focus for learning and assessment, the two are intrinsically linked.